Remder64/CSCI-467-Group-Project-3A/README.md

 # CSCI-467-Group-Project-3A

-Hi this is a README, you should.
+This is a group project designed for NIU's CSCI 467 Software Engineering class.

+...